 Native Americans in Indiana

-The Pokagon Band of Potawatomi came to Indiana by way of the Michigan territory, but migrated to Indiana at some point following the Beaver Wars.
-Pokagon State Park is in the region of Indiana where this tribe lived.
-The park is named after Leopold and Simon Pokagon, two leaders of this particular band of Potawatomi.
+A group of Potawatomi came to Indiana by way of the Michigan territory and migrated to Indiana at some point following the Beaver Wars.
+Pokagon State Park is named after Leopold and Simon Pokagon, two leaders of this band of Potawatomi.
+Some Potawatomi also lived farther to the west along the St. Joseph and Kalamazoo rivers.

-Conflicts with Europeans eventually came to a head, resulting in the forced removal of the indigenous peoples of Indiana who had called this land home for thousands of years.
-Over a period of about fifteen years beginning in 1830 indigenous tribes were forcibly removed from Indiana to territories further west.
-Indian removal was happening on a national scale with the passage of the Indian Removal Act by the United States Congress in 1830.
+During the 19th century, conflicts with Europeans eventually came to a head, resulting in the dispossession and forced removal of the indigenous peoples.
+Over a period of about fifteen years beginning in 1830, indigenous nations were forcibly removed from Indiana to territories farther west when the United States Congress passed the Indian Removal Act in 1830.

 Prophetstown and Tecumseh’s Confederation

-The Shawnee migrated to northeast Indiana from Ohio in the late 18th century.
-From there they found their way to the Vincennes area in search of better hunting opportunities.
-The Shawnee brothers Tecumseh and Tenskwatawa led a confederation of natives to try to win back their land and existence from the encroachment of Europeans.
-The brothers established an encampment called Prophetstown near present day Lafayette, Indiana.
-This site has become Indiana’s newest state park, Prophetstown State Park.
+The Shawnee migrated to northeast Indiana after Americans burned their towns in the central Ohio Valley in the late 18th century.
+From there, they found their way to the Vincennes area in search of better hunting opportunities.
+The Shawnee brothers Tecumseh and Tenskwatawa led a confederation of Native American groups to try to win back their land and existence from the encroachment of European-Americans.
+Tecumseh and Tenskwatawa believed that uniting with other nations was essential to victory, and is reported to have said “a single twig breaks, but a bundle of twigs is strong.”
+The brothers established a town called Prophetstown, because Tenskwatawa was also known as The Prophet, near present day Lafayette, Indiana which is now Prophetstown State Park, Indiana’s most recent state park.

 As European-American settlers moved westward, the Shawnee leader Tecumseh and his brother Tenskwatawa (also known as the Prophet) moved their followers from Ohio to the junction of the Wabash and Tippecanoe rivers.
 It was at this location in 1808 that the brothers founded Prophetstown.